 - If an e-commerce site is making $100,000 per day, a 1-second page delay could potentially cost $2.5 million.

 - Page load speed is a search engine ranking parameter.

 - Google Developers – Google Developers is an online page speed test site which provides some great insights on what you need to do to improve your site’s performance.
 You will get a score from 0-100.
 If you rank above 90, then you’re in good shape.
 Google can also tell you why your page is loading slowly and can suggest ways of how to improve.

-- Pingdom – Pingdom is another great tool to test for site speed.
-Pingdom also offers DNS health check and free alert service that notifies you when your website is up or down.
+- Pingdom – Pingdom is another great tool to test a site’s speed.
+Pingdom also offers DNS health checks and a free alert service that notifies you when your website is up or down.

-If you are using WordPress and W3 total cache, you should refer to this guide and see your page loading stats right on your WordPress dashboard.
+Note: If you are using WordPress and W3 Total Cache, you should refer to this guide to see your page loading stats right on your WordPress dashboard.

 1. WordPress plugins to optimize performance and speed

 W3 Total Cache is one of the best plugins out there to improve a site’s performance through caching.

 Installing a cache plugin will improve your page’s load speed and overall performance.